Back

-When it comes to Student Loans, you only have three choices to get rid of them, but if you feel that what you have been doing so far is not moving you fast enough towards your goal.
-Take a look at the options available.
+When it comes to student loans, you have three choices to get rid of them.
+If you feel that what you have been doing so far is not moving you fast enough towards your goal, take a look at the options available.

 No surprises there, right?
-You could do it by making fixed monthly payments for 10 to 25 years (Assuming that you don’t use a single month of forbearance or deferment).
-Another choice is Graduated payments which go up every two years for the same 10 to 25 years, and you will pay even more interest (Like they are not collecting enough already).
-You will pay back a significant amount additional to what you originally borrowed.
+You can repay your loans by making fixed monthly payments for 10 to 25 years—assuming you don’t use a single month of forbearance or deferment.
+Alternatively, you can choose graduated payments, which increase every two years over the same 10 to 25-year period, resulting in even more interest.
+In either case, you will pay back a substantial amount beyond what you originally borrowed.

 When you don’t pay your loans and don’t take any action, you will eventually pay them through AWG (at a 22% interest rate).
 Depending on your loan balance, it could take a long time, and they will take 15% of your discretionary income straight from every paycheck you earn and tax return that you file.
 These are both not good options.